hunkeelin/webhookhandler/README.md

 run=/tmp/foo.sh

 - The above example is bascially equivalent to jenkins's execute shell feature.
-Therefore genkins should never be ran as root.